TomerShenar/Disentangling_Shift_And_Add/README.md

 While it is tough to provide a single answer here, generally it holds: the brighter the component, the more critical your results would depend on its K-value.
 For example, consider a binary with the primary contribution 95% and the secondary 5%.
 You will find that differences of ~5% in the value of K1 could translate into quite substantial differences in the disentangled spectrum of the secondary.
 In contrast, the disentangled spectra would be very weakly dependent on K2 in this case.
 An important example is when trying to establish whether or not the companion is a star or a compact object.
 For SB1 systems, adopting a K1 value 5-10% off the "true" value will result in a disentangled spectrum for the secondary which mimics the appearance of the primary.
 This may look like a star to the inexperienced user.
 Hence, test how the disentangled spectrum of the secondary varies are values for K1 are altered.

 ***
+Q. What about very broad lines (e.g. Balmer lines)
+***

+Disentangling becomes more challenging the more the lines are heavily blended.
+A typical example is the Balmer lines.
+The shift-and-add technique, as programmed here, is generally successful even in retrieving the Balmer lines, though they would typically show larger discrepancies compared to other lines.
+For heavily blended lines, however, the Balmer lines may be strongly under/overestimated.
+The user is encouraged to test how well the script can disentangle these lines in corresponding mock data, and judge for themselves whether they should use information stored in the Balmer lines.

+***
 Q. How can I know my results are sensible?